Why did I poop in my sleep?

 • Try to manage your blood glucose levels if you have diabetes

 Pooping in your sleep happens sometimes.
 But it doesn’t need to control your life.
 Though fixing your poop issues could seem hopeless at times, it’s easier than you may think.
-You can improve regularity and enjoy completely satisfying poops with a patented molecule that is backed by Ivy League doctors!
+You can improve regularity and enjoy complete satisfying poops with a patented molecule that is backed by Harvard doctors!
 Click here to learn more about this groundbreaking poop fix formula and to place your order TODAY.

 References